stanford-rc/farmshare-docs/docs/connecting.md

 SSH provides a secure, remote terminal connection to the login nodes.
 There are a number of rice servers providing login service (e.g., rice-01, rice-02); the easiest way to connect is using the load-balanced name, *login.farmshare.stanford.edu*, which will select one for you according to recent utilization.

-Simply open up your favorite terminal program (on macOS you can use the built-in Terminal application or something like iTerm) and run the ssh command like so, replacing sunetid with your own SUNet ID:
+Simply open up your favorite terminal program (on macOS you can use the built-in Terminal application or something like iTerm) and run the ssh command like so, replacing *SUNetID* with your own SUNet ID:

 ~~~no-highlight
 ssh *SUNetID*@login.farmshare.stanford.edu